Writing 2: Syllabus

 Here is a list of the typical assignments and activities that we will do each week:

-• Before we meet to discuss a reading as a class, each of you should carefully read and critically engage the text on your own—interrogating, analyzing, and questioning the arguments, ideas, and assumptions you discover there.
+1. Before we meet to discuss a reading as a class, each of you should carefully read and critically engage the text on your own—interrogating, analyzing, and questioning the arguments, ideas, and assumptions you discover there.
+What do you see?
+What do you think?

-• After making your annotations, take critical notes on the text in a separate document.
-These notes will be valuable to you later, when you write your essays.
+3. After making your annotations, take critical notes on the text in your field notebook.
+These notes will be valuable to you later, when you write your essays (and perhaps further off in the future).
+Bring your field notebook(s) to every class meeting.

 Rather than use a laptop or tablet to read our course readings, I ask that you print them out and annotate them as part of your preparations for class.
 Annotation refers to the process of marking up a text by adding your own words and symbols to the document itself.
 There is no right or wrong way to mark up a text, but you should develop a system that you are comfortable with and try to stick with it.
-Your objective in annotation is to flag the key elements of a piece of writing—the thesis, argumentative claims, and pieces of evidence.
-In addition, use the margins of the text to ask questions, make brief notes, indicate confusion, define unfamiliar terms, and make connections to other texts.
-This kind of work serves two purposes: first, it helps you maintain a critical focus as you read; second, it helps you later if the text must be used for study or your own writing.
+These annotations are flags to draw the attention of your future self to certain important features of a text at some later time.
+One key objective during annotation is to notice a text’s structure by flagging its main components—the thesis, argumentative claims, and pieces of evidence.
+As we try to understand these structural components of a piece of writing, we should also be evaluating and interrogating it.
+We can use the margins of the text to ask questions, make brief notes, indicate confusion, define unfamiliar terms, and make connections to other texts.
+This work serves two purposes: first, it helps you maintain a critical focus as you read; second, it helps you later if the text must be used for study or your own writing.
 If you plan on being successful in college, the ability to rigorously annotate texts is perhaps the most helpful and important skill you can develop.

-Create a document for composing critical notes dedicated to each reading.
-You may prefer to write by hand, although most students make notes using electronic means.
-(I presently use something called Obsidian to create my own personal knowledge base).
-Either way, take detailed notes on each of our course texts.
+I’d like you to give this a try; you may later decide to memorialize these notes in electronic form, either by retyping or scanning to .pdf.
+Take detailed notes on each of our course texts.
 Since you will write essays about these texts, these notes will be of significant help to you later.
 Your aims here should be to:

 • Reduce the entire argument to its bare essentials using paraphrase, summary, and selective quotation—carefully documenting page numbers during this activity.